Kris Jenner: O. J. Simpson trial

 Jenner and her family suffered emotional turmoil during the O. J. Simpson trial (1994–1995), later described as the "Trial of the Century."
-Jenner was a good friend of O.J.'s ex-wife, Nicole Brown, and Jenner's first husband, Robert Kardashian, was one of O.J.
+Jenner was a good friend of Simpson's ex-wife, Nicole Brown, and Jenner's first husband, Robert Kardashian, was one of O.J.
 Simpson's "Dream Team" of defense lawyers during the trial.

-She was portrayed by American actress Selma Blair in the FX limited series American Crime Story: The People v.
-O. J. Simpson, which premiered in February 2016.
+Jenner was portrayed by American actress Selma Blair in the FX limited series The People v.
+O. J. Simpson: American Crime Story, which premiered in February 2016.

 California Community Church

 Jenner and Pastor Brad Johnson founded the California Community Church in 2012.
 It originally was called the Life Change Community Church, located in Agoura Hills, California.